palaparthi/ReactSimpleYoutube/README.md

-Simple Youtube application using React and Redux
+Simple Youtube application using React